SBTI-IT/elms/README.md

 All the Leave Management categories have been merged into a single page, the categories can be filtered through using the search input on the top-right of the table.

+## v0.9.0-Alpha
+The system allows the supervisor to manage the categories of the system:

+### Leave
+* viewing, accepting or rejecting an employee’s leave application

+### Employee
+* adding and removing an employee

+### Departments
+* adding and removing departments

+The employee(user) is able to apply for a leave.